Mike Dunleavy (politician): Recall attempt

 On July 15, 2019, an effort to recall Dunleavy began after a public backlash over his cuts to public assistance, education and the University of Alaska ($135 million cut to state funding, about a 41% reduction).
 It was the second recall petition against a governor in Alaska history, the first being the failed petition against Governor Wally Hickel.
 Had the recall election been successful, Lieutenant Governor Kevin Meyer would have become governor.

 To have the petition certified by the Division of Elections, the petitioners were first required to submit 28,501 signatures (approximately 10% of the voting population in Alaska's last general election).
 On September 5, 2019, volunteers submitted 49,006 petition signatures.
 On November 4, 2019, the Division of Elections declined to certify the recall petition after the Alaska attorney general Kevin Clarkson, a Dunleavy appointee, issued a legal opinion.
 Clarkson acknowledged that the petitioners had submitted enough signatures and paid the necessary fees, but asserted that "the four allegations against the governor 'fail to meet any of the listed grounds for recall—neglect of duty, incompetence, or lack of fitness'".
 The petitioners said they would appeal the division's decision.

 In January 2020, Anchorage Superior Court Judge Eric Aarseth rejected the division's decision not to certify the recall petition.
 The state appealed Aarseth's ruling to the Alaska Supreme Court, which on May 8 affirmed that the recall effort could proceed.

-Recall petitions in Alaska have two rounds.
-The second round requires 25% of the votes cast in the previous general election.
-Once the second completed petition is submitted to the Division of Elections it will either accept or refuse the petition.
-The deadline to submit signatures for the petition is 180 days before the end of the governor's term, which in this case is June 8, 2022.
-If a recall is successful, the vacancy is filled "as a vacancy caused by any other means".
-If a recall election against the governor is successful, the lieutenant governor finishes the term.
-If the petition is accepted, the Division of Elections schedules a recall election.

-On February 18, 2021, the recall campaign announced it had 55,613 signatures of the 71,252 required to submit the second petition to the Division of Elections.
-On March 18, 2021, Dunleavy said he believed the recall election would occur in the summer of 2021 and planned to campaign to remain in office.
-As of August 21, 2021, 62,373 signatures had been collected.

 The "Recall Dunleavy" effort failed to submit enough signatures to trigger a recall election in November 2020 or in 2021.
-As of December 2022, not enough signatures have been collected, and Dunleavy won a second term as governor in November 2022 as part of the usual electoral process, making him the first governor to be reelected since Tony Knowles in 1998, and the first Republican governor to be reelected since Jay Hammond in 1978.
+Dunleavy won a second term as governor in November 2022 as part of the usual electoral process, making him the first governor to be reelected since Tony Knowles in 1998, and the first Republican governor to be reelected since Jay Hammond in 1978.